The Babysitter’s Coven by Kate Williams

 The Midnight Library by Matt Haig

 Nora Seed wanders to The Midnight Library, a library between life and death.
-Each book in The Midnight Library allows Nora to view a portion of her life if she made a different decision.
+Each book in The Midnight Library allows Nora to view a portion of her life if she had made a different decision.
 She wants to build the perfect life for herself, but is that even possible?

 I think the concept of The Midnight Library is fascinating.
 I don’t think I would go to The Midnight Library if I had the option.
 Things worked out in my life how they were supposed to.
 Viewing alternative choices would only make me feel worse.
 I’m curious to see how this book plays out.